 - 1 tsp thyme, dried

-- 1 tsp salt
+- 1 1/4 tsp salt

-- 1 tsp black pepper, ground
+- Ground black pepper, to taste

 - Cooking spray (I use Misto)

 - Drop spoonfuls of quinoa mixture on top and spread with a spatula to cover the filling evenly.

 - Remove from the oven, let cool for 5 – 10 minutes and cut into 8 squares.
 Serve hot.